How do you get more traffic to your blog or website? There are plenty of ways to increase web traffic, but some methods are better than others.

 Now let’s break down the eight ways you can increase website traffic with insights from popular blogs and brands:

-Business Insider is one of the fastest growing financial, media, and tech blogs in the world.
+Business Insider is one of the world’s fastest-growing financial, media, and tech blogs.

-Generating more than 30 million website visitors per month, there’s no doubt that there’s some golden knowledge to uncover about their content strategy.
+As it generates more than 49 million website visitors per month, there’s no doubt there’s some golden knowledge to uncover about its content strategy.